A Multi-Hyphenate Human Magazine

 As an actor, Kayleigh has been working consistently since finishing school.
 On stage, she toured with Geordie Productions for a year around eastern Canada with two original plays and originated the role of Alisha Tate in the META Nominated production of Triplex Nervosa at the Centaur Theatre.
 When not working on stage, she has appeared in a variety of different films, television shows, and commercials.

 While Kayleigh's primary love is for acting, thrives wearing several hats.
 She has designed costumes for stage and film for as long as she has been acting.
-She recently co-produced, acted in, and costume designed The History of Sexuality, an original play that was presented at Place-des-Arts in the summer of 2018 for Montreal Pride.
+In the summer of 2018 she co-produced, acted in, and costume designed The History of Sexuality, an original play that was presented at Place-des-Arts in the for Montreal Pride.
 Kayleigh's costuming skills and passion for fashion have developed into a more recent creative endeavor, wardrobe styling.
 She covered New York Fashion Week A/W 2019 as a fashion correspondent for CultMTL, and started as a Style Director and Social Media Content Curator for a startup.
 She also styles for individuals, bands, events, and photoshoots.

 Kayleigh organizes, produces, and stars in an ongoing theatrical charity event series benefitting the Montreal Sexual Assault Centre, Chez Doris, the Canadian HIV/AIDs Legal Network and helps organize a body-positive dance class which raises money for different organizations that support the Queer community.
-She is also a member of the ACTRA Women's Committee and LGBTQS2+ Committee, where members gather to discuss gender equity, equality, and safety on set and inclusion, diversity, and education.
+She is also a member of the ACTRA Women's Committee and LGBTQS2+ Committee, where members gather to discuss gender equity, equality, inclusion, representation, and education.

 Her hobbies include comedic critiques of MET Gala and red carpet looks, baking for intolerances, giving stick-and-poke tattoos, memes, REALITY TV, organizing theme parties, and loving up on her friends.